 Step by step instructions

 Step one.
 Cook noodles according to package instructions.
-When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water until cool.
+When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water until cool (see below for more tips on how to chill noodles).

 Drizzle with a bit of sesame or olive oil to prevent noodles from sticking together.

 Step two.
 While the noodles are cooking, prepare the sauce.
-In a small bowl (I usually use a glass measuring cup that I measure into directly to decrease dishes) use a small whisk to mix together all sauce ingredients until smooth.
+In a small bowl or liquid measuring cup, whisk together all sauce ingredients until the peanut sauce is smooth.

 Step three.
 Toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.

-Yes!
-In fact, I like this salad even better when it's made in advance because it allows the flavors to meld together.
-To make ahead, make the salad just like you would if you were eating it right away.
+To make the salad in advance: Make the salad just like you would if you were eating it right away.
+Cover and refrigerated.
 For best quality, serve within 24 hours.

 More easy dinner ideas